 Applications

 Emotion and cognition influence one another.
 Our appraisals of situations can drive emotions, and our emotional states can influence the way we think.
 Moreover, decisions are rarely made in an emotional vacuum; often, people are experiencing strong emotions before, during, and after they make decisions.
 Even our calculations of economic value are influenced by our emotional states.
-As an extreme example, consider that the terrorist attacks of September 11 could actually encourage consumer-spending depending upon the emotions that are evoked in individuals.
+For example, the sadness from going through a divorce could actually alter our consumer-spending .

 This study has clear implications for advertising and marketing.
 These findings suggest that people are willing to spend more for an item when they are sad, which could be leveraged by producing sadness-inducing marketing and by pricing items higher in situations in which consumers are likely to be sad.
 People are less willing to spend money when disgusted, likely because they value objects less (perhaps due to a sense of contamination).
 Thus, marketers should avoid inducing disgust in consumers.
 This is an important insight, given that mild comic disgust is quite common in advertising.
 Conversely, someone seeking to buy something might want to make the seller feel disgust, as they may be willing to sell the item for a lower price.